 The Guidelines for Insiders and Insider Trading are based on laws governing securities markets, such as the Market Abuse Regulation, and regulations issued by the Finnish Financial Supervisory Authority and Guidelines for Insiders of Listed Companies issued by Nasdaq Helsinki.

-These guidelines are aimed at fostering stock market players' trust in OP MB.
+These Guidelines are aimed at fostering stock market players' trust in OP Corporate Bank plc.